yagmuxr/AyBank/README.md

 # AyBank
-a bank application using Java GUI. has customer, employee and manager sign in options. employee can only be added by a manager, an employee can add a customer. manager can edit, remove or add employee,
+a bank application using Java Swing. has customer, employee and manager sign in options. employee can only be added by a manager, an employee can add a customer. manager can edit, remove or add employee,